fatunicorn12/Sumo-Snowballs/README.md

 ### Features
 - **Two-Player Competitive Gameplay**: Play against a friend on the same keyboard.
-- **Snowball Growth Mechanic**: Move around to grow your snowball, making it bigger and stronger.
+- **Snowball Growth Mechanic**: Move around to grow your snowball, making it bigger and stronger, but slowing you down as it grows!
 - **Harvest Button**: If your snowball breaks, rapidly press the harvest button to rebuild!
 - **Launch Mechanic**: Use your snowball as a projectile to gain the advantage.
+Hitting another player will make them lose their snowball regardless of the size, but be careful if they block it!
-- **Physics-based Knockback**: Knock your opponent out of the arena using your snowball's size for powerful force.
+- **Knockback Multiplier**: Knock your opponent out of the arena using your snowball's size for powerful force.

 ## Controls
 - **Player 1**: